Lynn Shelton "Of A Certain Age" Grant

-Supporters of the inaugural grant include Chris & Philip Wohlstetter.
+Supporters of the inaugural grant also included Chris & Philip Wohlstetter.

-Why is this grant open to both women, nonbinary, and/or transgender individuals?
+Why is this grant open to women, nonbinary, and/or transgender individuals?

 In her life, Lynn Shelton aligned herself with not just women and trans women filmmakers, but with gender non-conforming and trans men as well.
 Transgender filmmakers served by this grant include any filmmmaker on the transgender spectrum, including transgender men.
 We wanted to center the grant around those Lynn aligned herself with in the fight for equal representation.

 Why is this grant only open to those who are 39 years or older?